DetonatioN FocusMe

 DetonatioN FocusMe (DFM) is a Japanese esports organization with professional teams competing across several titles.
 It was established as a Counter-Strike Online team named DetonatioN Gaming (DNG) in July 2012.

 "DetonatioN FocusMe" was originally the name of the organization's League of Legends division, which began as an amateur team named "FocusMe".
+It also had a sister team DetonatioN Rabbit Five until 2015, when Riot Games applied the rule "one organization – one team" in every top league.
 DetonatioN FocusMe competes in the League of Legends Japan League (LJL), the country's top-level league for the game.
 The team qualified for the League of Legends World Championship in 2018, 2019, 2021, and 2022.
 During the 2021 World Championship, DetonatioN FocusMe placed first in their play-in group and automatically qualified for the group stage of the main event.
 This marked the first time an LJL team had advanced to the main event of an international tournament.